-And in case one finds oneself desperately trying to find some privacy in the glass bubble from the public’s peering eyes by hiding on the floor, the view from down there still affords visual delights.
+And in case one finds oneself desperately trying to find some shade, or privacy in the glass bubble from the public’s peering eyes, by hiding on the floor, the view from down there still affords visual delights.
 This kind of attention to detail of every nook and cranny is what really separated the boys from Bill Mitchell’s Mad Men.

-Watchful of my knee caps, I slide out and immerse myself some more with that mind-boggling grille-work.
+Watchful of my knee caps, I slide out of the space capsule and immerse myself some more with that mind-boggling grille-work.
 Those rows and rows of die-cast bullet clips are op-art.
 What was Mitchell feeding his stylists?

 Prostrating myself in veneration to this die-cast and chrome altar, I have a changed perspective.
 From here, they look like an array of glittering rockets.
 It may not come as a surprise to know that Sputnik had just been launched about the time this grille was being designed.
 If Kennedy had been riding around in one of these, the Cuban Missile Crisis might have ended up very differently.

 Those massive twin jet intakes nacelles with their protective covers designed to look like turn signals are straight from a B 47.
-There is nothing about this car that would suggest that anything but a gleaming alloy jet-turbine engine is residing under that jet-smooth hood.
+There is nothing about this car that would suggest that anything but a gleaming alloy jet-turbine engine is residing under that long, smooth hood.
 We’re not going to pop that bubble.
-Opening the hood of this car is an utter violation of everything it so self-consciously projects, and I’m not going to spoil it by showing you its crude and banal contents; if you must, click here, and here.
+Opening the engine compartment of this car is an utter violation of everything it so self-consciously and desperately projects, and I’m not going to spoil it by showing you its crude and banal contents; if you must, click here, and here.

-Perhaps that was my trepidation in finding a ’59 Caddy: that it would be something like that or an over-chromed Eldorado.
-Yes, guys, that Sixty Special really needed those two extra side intakes for the additional JATO rockets it was blessed with.
+Perhaps that was my trepidation in finding a ’59 Caddy: that it would be something like this or an over-chromed Eldorado.
+Yes, guys, that Sixty Special Sedan, the most formal model in the line-up, really, really needed all that extra chrome and those two extra side intakes for the additional JATO rockets it was blessed with.

-I can totally lose myself in this rolling sculpture.
+I keep losing myself in this rolling sculpture.
 It belongs at MoMA, although they’re probably too stuffy to have the Cisitalia share its stand.
-If Warhol had cast a ’59 Caddy in acrylic, it would undoubtedly be sharing space with his plywood Brillo boxes there.
+If Warhol had cast a ’59 Caddilac in acrylic, it would undoubtedly be sharing space with his plywood Brillo boxes there.
 Gaudy and gauche is genuine art, as long as it’s been recreated by someone deemed to be a genuine artist.

-The 1961 Continental may have paved the way and shown us the future (think Chrysler 300, among others) while the 1959 Cadillac was an evolutionary dead end, but what a way to go out, in (or out of) style.
+The 1961 Continental may have paved the way and shown us the future while the 1959 Cadillac was an evolutionary dead end, but what a way to go out, in (or out of) style.

-The ’61 Continental was conceived right in depth of that recession, and that is reflected in its smaller, trimmer size, and an actual reduction in horsepower.
+The ’61 Continental was conceived right in the depth of that recession, and that is reflected in its smaller, trimmer size, and an actual reduction in horsepower thanks to a measly two-barrel carb.
 Blasphemy; for making a mockery of ever bigger fins and more horsepower.
-Look at these two cars, and you see a sea change of consciousness.
-The fifties had the lowest income disparity this country had ever seen, and the relatively “rich” apparently felt no reason to hide from the view of the slightly less rich while riding in their glass-bubble Cadillacs.
+Look at this car, and you see a sea change of consciousness.
+The fifties had the lowest income disparity this country has ever seen, and the relatively-rich apparently felt no reason to hide from the view of the slightly less rich while riding in their glass-bubble Cadillacs.

-Kennedy cut tax rates, which had been as high as 91% on top earners.
-The Lincoln was subdued, understated, more expensive and much more exclusive, especially in how it hid its occupants from view.
+The Lincoln was subdued, understated, more expensive, and much more exclusive, especially in how it hid its occupants from view.
 We know where that trend has taken us.